 Leica D-LUX Typ 109 vs M Typ 262

 The Leica D-LUX (Typ 109) and the Leica M (Typ 262) are two enthusiast cameras that were officially introduced, respectively, in September 2014 and November 2015.
-The D-LUX Typ 109 is a fixed lens compact, while the M Typ 262 is a rangefinder-style mirrorless.
+The D-LUX Typ 109 is a fixed lens compact, while the M Typ 262 is a rangefinder-focusing mirrorless.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (M Typ 262) sensor.
 The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the M Typ 262 provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.